-mortgage products.
-Although the CFPB published its final rule in the Federal Register on January 30, 2013, at 78 FR 6408 (effective as of January 10, 2014, one year from the date of the CFPB's posting of the rule on its Web site), the CFPB published on that same date, at 78 FR 6622, a proposed rule that submitted for public comment certain amendments to the CFPB final rule.
-These amendments included additional exemptions from the abilityto-repay requirements, and one such exemption was for the four Federal agencies' refinance programs.
+Although the CFPB published its final rule in theFederal Registeron January 30, 2013, at 78 FR 6408 (effective a January 10, 2014, one year from the date of the CFPB's posting of the rule on its Web site), the CFPB published that same date, at 78 FR 6622, a proposed rule that submitted for public comment certain amendments to the C final rule.
+These amendments included additional exemptions from the ability-to-repay requirements, and one su exemption was for the four Federal agencies' refinance programs.
 See 78 FR 6623.
-By final rule issued on May 29, 2013, and published on June 12, 2013, at 78 FR 35430, the CFPB determined that the Federal agencies' refinance programs would not be exempt from the ability-to-repay requirements.
-With CFPB having made its determinations on ability to pay/ qualified mortgage requirements, as provided in its January 30 and June 12, 2013, final rules, it is necessary, in order to avoid disruptions in meeting the housing needs of borrowers that HUD is charged to serve, for HUD to issue for effect as quickly as possible its own rule on "qualified mortgage" so that HUD's rule is in place on or before January 10, 2014, the date the CFPB final rule becomes effective.
-It was important for HUD to wait and see the scope of the CFPB's amendments, which were finalized in the June 12, 2013, rule because HUD must not only take into consideration the statutory criteria and purposes for defining a qualified mortgage as set out in the Dodd-Frank Act and the regulatory criteria as promulgated in the CFPB's rules, but must take into consideration the purposes and provisions of the programs HUD administers.
-Unlike the CFPB, HUD's definition is not designed for the general lending market but for the lenders who participate in HUD's mortgage insurance and guarantee programs and the borrowers who utilize mortgages under HUD's programs, and, as previously noted, the Dodd-Frank Act, is clear that HUD's definition of "qualified mortgage" is to govern HUD programs.
+By final rule issued on May 2013, and published on June 12, 2013, at 78 FR 35430, the CFPB determined that the Federal agencies' refinar programs would not be exempt from the ability-to-repay requirements.

+With CFPB having made its determinations on ability to pay/qualified mortgage requirements, as provided in its .
+30 and June 12, 2013, final rules, it is necessary, in order to avoid disruptions in meeting the housing needs of borrowers that HUD is charged to serve, for HUD to issue for effect as quickly as possible its own rule on "qualif mortgage" so that HUD's rule is in place on or before January 10, 2014, the date the CFPB final rule becomes e It was important for HUD to wait and see the scope of the CFPB's amendments, which were finalized in the June 2013, rule because HUD must not only take into consideration the statutory criteria and purposes for defining a qualified mortgage as set out in the Dodd-Frank Act and the regulatory criteria as promulgated in the CFPB's rul must take into consideration the purposes and provisions of the programs HUD administers.
+Unlike the CFPB, F definition is not designed for the general lending market but for the lenders who participate in HUD's mortgage insurance and guarantee programs and the borrowers who utilize mortgages under HUD's programs, and, as previously noted, the Dodd-Frank Act, is clear that HUD's definition of "qualified mortgage" is to govern HUD prc that HUD must take to avoid unnecessarily disrupting the mortgage market, and seriously jeopardizing the secur certainty that HUD's mortgage insurance and loan guarantee programs provide in the housing market.

-As discussed in this preamble, HUD maintains for its mortgage insurance and loan guarantee programs the regulatory framework now in place.
-HUD's proposed definition of "qualified mortgage" presents some additions to the requirements under which these programs are governed, to the extent feasible to better align them with the TILA purposes and the CFPB final rule.
+As discussed in this preamble, HUD maintains for its mortgage insurance and loan guarantee programs the regular framework now in place.
+HUD's proposed definition of "qualified mortgage" presents some additions to the requirements under which these programs are governed, to the extent feasible to better align them with the TIL/ purposes and the CFPB final rule.

-HUD's mortgage insurance and loan guarantee programs play a central role in the housing market and act as a stabilizing force during times of economic distress, facilitating mortgage financing during periods of severe constriction in conventional markets.
-Having HUD's qualified mortgage rule in place and effective by January 10, 2014, is a step that HUD must take to avoid unnecessarily disrupting the mortgage market, and seriously jeopardizing the security and certainty that HUD's mortgage insurance and loan guarantee programs provide in the housing market.
+HUD's mortgage insurance and loan guarantee programs play a central role in the housing market and act as a stabilizing force during times of economic distress, facilitating mortgage financing during periods of severe const in conventional markets.
+Having HUD's qualified mortgage rule in place and effective by January 10, 2014, is a s

-For these reasons, HUD has determined that an abbreviated comment period is appropriate for this proposed rule.
-Because the comment period is an abbreviated one, HUD will consider comments that are submitted after the comment period has closed.
+For these reasons, HUD has determined that an abbreviated comment period is appropriate for this proposed ru Because the comment period is an abbreviated one, HUD will consider comments that are submitted after the comperiod has closed.